arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![Example sketch output in the Arduino IDE's Serial Monitor](assets/user-manual-18.png)

 You can download the example code [here](assets/opta_rtc_example.zip).
 To learn more about date and time manipulation operations, check out the [`time` function documentation from Mbed™️](https://os.mbed.com/docs/mbed-os/v5.15/apis/time.html).

-## Arduino PLC IDE

-PLC IDE is the Arduino solution to program Opta™ devices using the five programming languages recognized by the IEC 61131-3 standard.
-These programming languages include:

-- Ladder Diagram (LD)
-- Functional Block Diagram (FBD)
-- Structured Text (ST)
-- Sequential Function Chart (SFC)
-- Instruction List (IL)

-In the PLC IDE, you can mix PLC programming with standard Arduino sketches within the integrated sketch editor and share variables between the two environments.
-You can also automate tasks in your software applications; this gives you control over scheduling and repetition, enhancing the reliability and efficiency of your project.
-Moreover, communication protocols such as CANOpen, Modbus RTU, and Modbus TCP can be managed effortlessly using integrated no-code fieldbus configurators.

-[Click here](https://www.arduino.cc/pro/software-plc-ide) to learn more about the PLC IDE.

 ## Arduino IoT Cloud